 Popular Butterfly Tattoo Designs

-Some of the more popular butterfly designs are large butterflies put on the back; tribal butterfies; celtic butterflies (some guys like these); small butterflies; and maybe the favorite for those covering a larger portion of their body - the scrolling butterfly scene, which is really quite nice looking, especially on longer parts of the body like legs, arms and sides of the torso.
+Some of the more popular butterfly designs are large butterflies put on the back, tribal butterflies, Celtic butterflies (some guys like these, too), small butterflies, and maybe the favorite for those covering a larger portion of their body: the scrolling butterfly scene, which is really quite nice looking, especially on longer parts of the body like legs, arms, and sides of the torso.

 The more mid-size butterfly tattoos are placed on the shoulder and upper arm.
-While some woman still put larger tattoos on their lower backs, when the term 'tramp stamp' referred to any type of lower back tattoo, woman not only stopped putting their tattoos there, but also, in many cases, removing them.
+While some woman still put larger tattoos on their lower backs, when the term "tramp stamp" referred to any type of lower back tattoo, women not only stopped putting their tattoos there, but also, in many cases, began removing them.

-What I find interesting with butterfly tattoos, is they seem to look the opposite on the body as in nature.
-By that I mean the ones that are more black and grey, or black and grey with a little color added in, seem to look much better than those with vibrant and full color.
+What I find interesting with butterfly tattoos is that the way they look on the body seems to be in opposition to the way they look in nature.
+What I mean is that real-life butterflies that are more black and grey, or black and grey with only a little color, seem to look much better on the body than those real-life butterflies that are vibrantly full color.